HyperviewHQ/hvcli/README.md

 ### Running the Docker image

-To run the docker image generated you need to:
+To run the Docker image generated, you need to:

 1. Map the application configuration directory to the container.
 2. Optional, map an output folder to the container